MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/inventory-posting-profiles.md

      - If you selected **Group** in step 5, select the vendor group for the posting profile in the **Account relation** field.
      - If you selected **All** in step 5, the **Account relation** field will be blank.

 7. To associate a particular tax group that has the selected posting type, select a **Sales tax group**.
 If this field is blank, the posting type applies to all existing tax groups.
 Posting that is specified for tax groups only applies to sales and purchases transactions.
 8. Specify the account number to post the account type to the **Main account** field.
-Select one of the existing account numbers in the chart of accounts.
 If an account number hasn't been created for use as the accounting type, you can create a new account.
 You create a new account in the **Main account details** page in General ledger.

 ## Additional resources

 Each tab on the **Inventory posting profile** page relates to a subledger in Dynamics 365 Supply Chain Management.
-See the following pages for more details:
+For more information, see:
 -   [Sales order posting](sales-order-posting.md)
 -   [Purchase order posting](purchase-order-posting.md)
 -   [Inventory posting](inventory-posting.md)